appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-elasticsearch.md

 * **Username / Password:** The authentication detail for the elastic search instance.
 The password for your data source is encrypted when it is stored within the Appsmith database.
 * **Authorization Header:** In case you choose to connect to your instance with another mechanism, you can use the `Authorization Header` field.
 This field is only considered when the `Username` and `Password` fields are empty.

-After filling up the fields as described, click the "Test" button to verify the configuration and click "Save".
+After filling up the fields as described, click the "Test" button to verify the configuration and click **Save**.

 ## Querying Elasticsearch